Big axe falls as Deutsche Bank to lay off 18,000 in $8.3 billion 'reinvention'

 “Will clients stick with us, or is the game over?”

-Reporting by Paulina Duran in SYDNEY, Takashi Umekawa in TOKYO, Sumeet Chatterjee and Alun John in HONG KONG, Anshuman Daga in SINGAPORE, Rachel Armstrong, Navdeep Yadav, and Iain Withers in LONDON, Matt Scuffham, Lauren LaCapra and Elizabeth Dilts in NEW YORK, Tom Sims, Hans Seidenstuecker and Arno Schuetze in FRANKFURT and Michelle Martin in BERLIN; Writing by Jennifer Hughes; Editing by Christopher Cushing, Stephen Coates, Edmund Blair, Alexander Smith, Nick Zieminski and Jeffrey Benkoe
+Reporting by Paulina Duran in SYDNEY, Takashi Umekawa in TOKYO, Sumeet Chatterjee and Alun John in HONG KONG, Anshuman Daga in SINGAPORE, Rachel Armstrong, Navdeep Yadav, and Iain Withers in LONDON, Matt Scuffham, Lauren LaCapra and Elizabeth Dilts in NEW YORK and Svea Herbst in BOSTON, Tom Sims, Hans Seidenstuecker and Arno Schuetze in FRANKFURT and Michelle Martin in BERLIN; Writing by Jennifer Hughes; Editing by Christopher Cushing, Stephen Coates, Edmund Blair, Alexander Smith, Nick Zieminski and; Jeffrey Benkoe